gustofied/P2Engine/README.md

 What rollouts are they set the stage for the proper learning loop p2eninge is base for. the missing part in true, is the fedeback to root. [let's make this a tad better but i like the hook into and explination here]

+Define team, variant, rubric/judge, metrics.
+Link to rollout_joke.yml.
+Rollout — An experiment spec (YAML) that defines a team, variants, rubrics, and metrics to run in parallel.
+Evaluator status: “Evaluator scores are produced today; automatic prompt/routing updates based on rewards are planned.”
+Rollouts: “Designed for controlled experiments; great for A/B variants of prompts, tools, or models.”
 [help me out here chat..]

 ---